 top of page

-• Susan Stoderl
+Susan Stoderl

-Child and Adult Literacy | Public Education Under Siege
+Literacy | Public Education Under Siege

 Public Education is a right.
 Literacy matters.

 Florida and Arizona are trying to destroy public education by making statewide private school voucher programs available for every child.
 Oklahoma plans to allow public school funds to pay for attendance at a private Catholic charter school.
-Arkansas, ranked forty-third in high school graduates, is now gutting the state’s prohibition on child labor.
+Arkansas is, ranked forty-third in high school graduates, is now gutting the state’s prohibition on child labor.
 When children work a full shift at a factory after school, they fail in school because they are too tired.
 Aside from that, where is their childhood?
 Eight other Republican-controlled states are working on similar legislation.
 Florida and Texas are now airing cartoons proclaiming that Frederick Douglass, who escaped slavery, would oppose the Black Lives Matter movement.

-There are two other very important reasons to attack quality public education.
+There are two other important reasons to attack quality public education.
 Public education is the number-one driver of social and economic mobility.
-Someone who is poor and bright can enrich their life.
+Someone poor and bright can enrich their life.
 They can challenge those who try to take away their due, however, high school dropouts have very little chance of challenging anyone in authority.
 As the public schools lose cash, it is easier to bust the teacher unions and keep them on at lower wages.
 Ninety percent of public school teachers subsidize their student’s classroom supplies.
-And, many of them just give up and quit teaching.
+And, many of them give up and quit teaching.

 bottom of page